kcroland/basemap_tiles/README.md

 ## Introduction

-This project was created to practice generating map tiles.
+This project was created to practice generating map tiles using QGIS open source software that can be used in leaflet web maps.
 Steps for this project can be found below.

 >_This project was created for GEOG 458 (lab 4) with Bo Zhao at the University of Washington_